ekegus/image-similarity-algorithm/comments.md

 1. Create predefined categories
 2. Associate labels with the categories
-3. Loop through the images
-4. Calculate categoryscore for each category.
+3. Calculate categoryscore for each category of an individual image.
+4. Determine category for an individual image
-5. Add images to the categories
+5. Add image to given category
+6. Repeat this for all twenty images
+7. Create a function which looks up the category of an image and returns all similar images or an error message if there are no similar images (This error message would be handled differently down the road)

 ## 4. Solve the Problem